Schema Registry Service - Version 1.0-rc2 🔗

 When the format attribute is set to JsonSchema, the schema attribute of the schema Resource is a JSON object representing a JSON Schema document conformant with the declared version.

-A URI-reference, like schemauri that points to a JSON Schema document MAY use a JSON pointer expression to deep link into the schema document to reference a particular type definition.
+When a URI-reference, like schemauri, points to a JSON Schema document it MAY use a JSON pointer expression to deep link into the schema document to reference a particular type definition.
 Otherwise the top-level object definition of the schema is used.

 The version of the JSON Schema format is the version of the JSON Schema specification that is used to define the schema.
 The version of the JSON Schema specification is defined in the $schema attribute of the schema document.